Frequently Asked Questions and General Information about the Mary D. Ainsworth Clinic

 Can I be seen at your clinic if I am not a UVa student?

 Our clinic offers therapy services to members of the Charlottesville area community as well as UVa students, staff, faculty and others in the UVa community.
 In addition, we offer testing/assessment services for children and adolescents in the Charlottesville area community.

 Children and adolescents are generally seen by advanced students at our clinic.
 Therefore, there are fewer openings, and these openings are more difficult to predict.

 Will I see a psychologist when I come to your clinic?

 Most of our services (therapy and assessment) are provided by graduate students.
 These students are in the Clinical Psychology PhD program, and they are supervised by Licensed Clinical Psychologists who are faculty members at the University.
 Therapy sessions and psychological assessments or testing are videotaped for supervision purposes.
 There are occasional and very limited openings with faculty members at the clinic.
 These sessions are also frequently taped or viewed by students, as part of the students’ training.

-Your voicemail says you are full for therapy – can you add me to a waiting list?
+Your voicemail says you are full - can you add me to a waiting list for testing or therapy?

-Once our openings for the year are filled, we generally will not have openings until the following academic year (beginning in September).
-Due to the uncertainty of additional openings, we are unable to keep a waiting list, until we are accepting clients for the following academic year.
-When requested, we can assist in providing contact information for additional therapy resources in the area.
+Due to the uncertainty of additional openings, we are unable to keep a waiting list.
+When requested, we can assist in providing contact information for additional therapy and/or assessment resources in the area.

 Can you prescribe medication?